MARudnicki/SpringFeatures/readme.md

-### all application can be run using gradle wrapper and spring boot plugin
+### All of modules can be run using gradle wrapper

-./gradlew bootRun
+# navigate to root of the module and run `./gradlew bootRun`

 ### 1 spring container
 - why to use spring container